 Configuring SPF records

-If you have your own public domain (e.g. domain.com), and this is most likely the case, you must add an SPF record for CodeTwo Email Signatures for Office 365 domain in the DNS.
+If you have your own (vanity) domain (e.g. my-company.com), and this is most likely the case, you must add an SPF record for the CodeTwo Email Signatures for Office 365 domain in the DNS.
 This must be done at your domain registrar's DNS configuration, it is not possible from within the Office 365 configuration (see Office 365 support on that).

 If you own several domains, you need to configure the CodeTwo SPF record for each domain separately.